How to Create a Bootable Linux USB Flash and Install Linux in PC

 You’ll also require an ISO file of the version you are going to create a boot in USB.
 Here in our example, we will use UBUNTU.
 So go ahead to the download Ubuntu Desktop page and download your desired version.

-If you are new to Ubuntu and not have too much knowledge about Ubuntu then The Fanman Show will recommend you to download LTS release.
+If you are new to Ubuntu and do not have too much knowledge about Ubuntu then The Fanman Show will recommend you to download LTS release.

-So, let’s have a deep look to create a bootable Linux USB flash and install Linux in PC through windows and Linux based systems.
+So, let’s have a deep look to create a bootable Linux USB flash and install Linux in PC through Windows and Linux-based systems.

 How to Create a Bootable USB Drive on Windows

 There are numerous tools available on the internet to create bootable USB from iso but here we’ll use a free tool “Rufus” because of reliable and faster file conversion.